ktraister/endless_waltz_public/README.md

 ![alt text](.png/text_endless_waltz.png)

 # Endless Waltz
-Endless Waltz is a messaging application using a One-Time Pad Cipher in conjunction with a Diffie-Hellman handshake to modify pads sent across the open internet.
+Endless Waltz is a messaging application using a One-Time Pad Cipher to encrypt messages sent across the open internet.

 It cannot be broken by any attacker, now or in the future, including quantum attacks.